What Is a Service Blueprint: Definition, Components, Steps, and Free Templates

 In this guide, we’ll be taking a deep dive into the topic of service blueprints; at the end of it, you’ll know what is a service blueprint, how to create one as well as how to read one.
 You can start blueprinting your own service process right away with the templates provided.

-What is a Service Blueprint
+What Is a Service Blueprint

 The service blueprint is a diagram/ map that visualizes a service offering accurately.
 It provides a clear picture of the service process to those who are involved in service production as well as service consumption.